 Yes, charge late fees.

-Is charging late fees the best way to ensure timely payment from clients?
+Is charging late fees on invoices the best way to ensure timely payment from clients?

 Who likes to pay extra money???
-Charging late fees works like a smart strategy where the customers in the fright of paying extra would prefer to pay on time.
-It also shows a sense of urgency, due to which customers, understanding your necessity would pay on time.
+Charging late fees on invoices works like a smart strategy where the customers in the fright of paying extra would prefer to pay on time.
+It also shows a sense of urgency, due to which customers, understanding your necessity, would pay on time.

 Rather than those awkward follow-ups with customers and struggling to carry out even regular business due to insufficient funds, charging late fees is always a good option.